 English for Academics and Professionals (EAP)

 The English for Academics and Professionals (EAP) program offers courses in Academic Writing, Academic Speaking, and Pronunciation.
-EAP courses address written and oral communication issues specific to individuals who have a first language other than English and are pursuing academic and professional endeavors.
+EAP courses at the English Language Center (ELC) address written and oral communication issues specific to individuals who have a first language other than English and are pursuing academic and professional endeavors.
 Students meet both as a group and individually with an instructor to work on their specific language needs.

-After you have selected a course, complete the Application for Assessment form (Spring 2015 only).
+After you have selected a course, Apply for Enrollment (Spring 2016 only)

 - The survey may close before the testing date depending on the number of applicants.